JunoLab/JunoDocs.jl/docs/src/man/info_developer.md

 Juno's inline display system operates on three distinct levels:

 1. If you create a new type and don't define a `show` method for it, Juno will use a fallback that lazily shows all fields.
+2. If you've defined a `show` method for the `application/juno+inline` MIME type then Juno will
+  - display what is printed by that method or
+  - display the above fallback for the object returned by the `show`  method.
-2. If you've defined a `show` method for the `text/plain` MIME type Juno will use that to create a simple Tree View.
+3. If you've defined a `show` method for the `text/plain` MIME type Juno will use that to create a simple Tree View.
-3. [TreeViews.jl](https://github.com/pfitzseb/TreeViews.jl) allows customizing *everything* about how your type is displayed.
+4. [TreeViews.jl](https://github.com/pfitzseb/TreeViews.jl) allows customizing *everything* about how your type is displayed.

 The following will show how to use the TreeViews.jl API for pretty-printing in a few simple cases.